open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	rww := otelhttpconv.NewResponseWrapper(w)
 	next.ServeHTTP(rww, r.WithContext(ctx))

-	// RecordMetrics emits the proper semantic convention metrics
+	// RecordMetrics emits the proper semantic convention metrics, and embeds the
-	// With data based on the provided response wrapper m.httpconv.RecordMetrics(ctx, rww)
+	// span with the proper attributes and events from the provided request and

-	// RecordSpan emits the proper semantic convention span attributes and events
+	// response wrapper.
-	// With data based on the provided response wrapper
+	//
 	// It must not create a new span.
 It retrieves the current one from the
 	// context.
-	m.httpconv.RecordSpan(ctx, r, rww)
+	m.httpconv.Record(ctx, r, rww)
 }
 ```